 Every summer barbecue has its share of cold salads.
 But let’s face it, you can make a regular salad at home.
 There is nothing like the smoky taste of grilled vegetables.
 There are so many ways to get creative with the grill.
 Grill your Romaine lettuce for a fun twist on your Caesar salad.
 Grill your asparagus or transform your crunchy red pepper into a smoky sweet delicacy.
 You can throw your veggies right on the grill, or use a grilling pan.

 Let’s face it, food is more exciting when eaten off a stick.
 Kabobs are a wonderful way to enjoy a variety of vegetables over the grill.
-Try adding some of the delicious Foundation Foods from the Save Our Bones Program.
+Try adding some of the delicious Foundation Foods from the Osteoporosis Reversal Program.
 For example, mushrooms are filled with a number of bone-healthy nutrients, such as copper, and are a delicious choice.
 Mushrooms are quite filling and add a heartier, meaty texture to meals.
 Another great kabob choice are tomatoes.
 When brushed with a bit of olive oil and cooked, the lycopene in tomatoes becomes more bioavailable.3 Kabobs are also wonderful with eggplant, onions, and zucchini.

 3. Make Your Burgers With Organic, Free-Range Meat

 Savers know that enjoying a beef burger or a nice cut of steak is perfectly acceptable, when balanced with alkalizing side dishes.
-In fact, beef is considered a Foundation Food in the Save Our Bones Program.
+In fact, beef is considered a Foundation Food in the Osteoporosis Reversal Program.
 If you decide to use a summer party as a reason to enjoy grilled meat, it’s okay to eat it occasionally.
 But at home, it’s best to select, organic, grass-fed beef.
 Several studies have demonstrated the nutritional importance of choosing organic meat4 over conventional meat.
 If you decide to indulge in meat, choose wisely.

 If you can’t resist the smell of a hot dog on the grill, remember that while commercially sold hot dogs contain several toxic ingredients that can contribute to bone loss, there are alternatives.
 Try our bone-healthy hot dog recipe.
 While these hot dogs are acidifying, they can be enjoyed in moderation and balanced with alkaline foods.